-The statistics of a sexual abuse for women in 1 in 3.
+The statistics of sexual abuse for women in 1 in 3.
 Take a minute.
 I’m a mom with 2 daughters.
 I’m the one in 3.
 I want to have the blind hope that because I’m the one that has been sexually abused, that I statistically protect them.
 But in talking with many other women and see the #metoo, the gap is actually smaller.

 Last summer, two of my close friends were date raped and a six-year-old child, who was my neighbor and my daughter playmate, was sexually abused.
-Three in the span of a months… and these are just the friends who told me.
+Three in the span of a month… and these are just the friends who told me.
 The world got scarier and if we could go to an island of women to be safe, we would.
-But even on this paradise, they fear and prepare for Ares, sure a God, but a male version of destruction.
+But even in this paradise, they fear and prepare for Ares, sure a God, but a male version of destruction.

 Hippolyta fears the stronger Diana gets, the sooner Ares will find her.
 There is not a parent out there that doesn’t fear the time their daughter will be sexually attractive to boys and men.
-Generally speaking, fathers joke they will get shot guns to protect against suitors.
+Generally speaking, fathers joke they will get shotguns to protect against suitors.
 Mothers start shrinking and succumb to an over-encompassing fear.
 “Please let the guy she dates be a good person with good intentions.”
 We parents put our focus on the boy and his intentions and not prepare our daughters for battle.

 As Antipoe says when training Diana harder than any other Amazon, “Never let your guard down.
 You expect the battle to be fair, a battle will never be fair.”

-That line can be motto for career, but it’s certainly true relationships.
+That line can be a motto for a career, but it’s certainly true relationships.
 Books like the Art of War help ease the comparison of battle and business.
 I don’t like to think of relationships as a battle, but I’m starting to see the connection.
 I’ve been married for almost 20 years and those years we have a general peace treaty, we do have moments of battle.
 In those moments of battle there is no winner, both are hurt, just like war.

 When Steve Trevor arrives on the island he brings the war to the island.
-He explains to a community of women, who have been preparing Ares who bring with him war, that beyond the barrier there is a War to End All Wars that has already kills so many and is on the brink of killing many more.
+He explains to a community of women, who have been preparing Ares who brings with him war, that beyond the barrier there is a War to End All Wars that has already killed so many and is on the brink of killing many more.
 Diana sees the connection that Ares must be behind it.
 Queen Mother forbids it.
 Steve even understands her decision, he wouldn’t want anyone he cares about getting anywhere near the war but he also tells his father’s advice, “If you see something wrong happening in the world you can do nothing or you can do something.
 And I already tried nothing.”

 It’s a powerful line that is vague enough to mean whatever you need it to mean.
 For Diana is her call to action to betray her mother and get the God Killer Sword to go with Steve to stop Ares and the war.

 Now when Diana goes to get the sword there is a small but wonderful moment that I caught.
-It is Diana’s self doubt.
+It is Diana’s self-doubt.
 Antipoe even noticed this as a flaw in Diana when training her and told her, “You are stronger than you believe you have greater powers than you know.”
-Before leaping across the gorge to the resting place of the God Killer Sword she hesitates, she doubt her abilities, but she finds power in doing what’s right and tries anyway.
+Before leaping across the gorge to the resting place of the God Killer Sword she hesitates, she doubts her abilities, but she finds power in doing what’s right and tries anyway.
 In doing so, she almost falls but finds her untapped strength.
 It’s not until you do the thing, that you find your strength or weakness in it.

 Now the sword is a maguffin.
 It’s a desired object that the hero thinks they need to win against the villain.
 The sword as we find out later is not the God Killer, she is.
 Diana was created to be able to defeat Ares.
 Her power to defeat him also makes her a target.
 The sword can symbolize this dual nature or to metaphoric use of the phrase “double edge sword.”
 You can also be brazen and say she taking something phallic to protect her into Man’s World.

 Before we get to Man’s World I want to talk about the fog and the bubble protection of Themyscara.
 For the last few years I’ve been working with Gal’s Guide to the Galaxy and I can certainly say there is a fog over women’s lives.
-To some extent it is a protection.
-In other ways it is a barrier that people don’t brave to cross-over into.
-Also some simply can’t see it.
+To some extent, it is protection.
+In other ways, it is a barrier that people don’t brave to cross-over into.
+Also, some simply can’t see it.
 I joke that Gal’s Guide is kryptonite to a lot of men.
 I see it in simple ways like men not even being able to get our name right: Girls Guide, Women’s Galaxy, Girls Group Thing.
 When I’ve personally invented men I know to our events I get, “I didn’t even pay attention figuring it was a women’s thing.”
 I also hear from women that they don’t want to be seen as a supporter of any kind of feminism or SJW because it might upset others and make them a target.

 So when women focus on women’s issues, a fog is created and some can break through the barrier and some can’t.
 It does bug me because I’ve spent most of my life with no problems learning about men in my past field of filmmaking.
 It was a person to learn from.
 Gal’s Guide simply puts a spotlight on women’s voices, offering stories and opportunities to learn about women of history, a history that is many times hidden in that fog.
-I wish female role models could equally celebrated among all genders, but we’re not there yet.
+I wish female role models could equally be celebrated among all genders, but we’re not there yet.

 When Diana see’s Man’s World for the first time in the shape of jolly ole London her responses is, “It’s hideous.”
 Diana’s naivete and curiousness is adorable, also Steve protecting her and trying to get her to fit in.
 Clothes are a big part of that.
-When Diana asks what these women wear into battle Steve says, “They don’t…” and then is cut off as Diana see’s a baby.
+When Diana asks what these women wear into battle Steve says, “They don’t…” and then is cut off as Diana sees a baby.

-Women now-a-days do go into front line battle.
-Even back in history women dressed up as men to serve during war time.
-Taking the metaphor further, women are fighting a different kind of battle everyday and sometimes the clothes we wear is a reflection of that battle uniform.
+Women nowadays do go into front line battle.
+Even back in history women dressed up as men to serve during wartime.
+Taking the metaphor further, women are fighting a different kind of battle every day and sometimes the clothes we wear is a reflection of that battle uniform.
 Wonder Woman has her battle uniform.
 Etta Candy has her secretary uniform.
 Steve Trevor has his spy uniform.
 Clothes in movies reflect our battles.
-This is reflected further when Sameer, Charlie and Chief join.
+This is reflected further when Sameer, Charlie, and Chief join.